Ultimate packing list

 Comprehensive travel insurance is one of the most important things to pack for any holiday.
 Whether you’re embarking on a round-the-world backpacking adventure, or taking the kids overseas for the school holidays, it’s important that you’re protected if the unexpected happens.

 The content of this article is general and provided for information purposes only.
-Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of any article.
+Southern Cross Travel Insurance (SCTI) doesn’t guarantee or warrant the accuracy, completeness or currency of any article, and the information should not be relied on as a substitute for independent advice or personal judgment.

 This article may contain hyperlinks to other websites owned or operated by third parties, or references to third party products or services.
 SCTI isn’t responsible for, and makes no recommendation about, the content or accuracy of any third party website, or for the suitability or performance of any product or service.
 The inclusion of a link in this article doesn’t imply that SCTI endorses the website or third party product/service.